meltyourface/blank/posts/The-curse-of-the-grade/Essentials-of-Curses-Types-Application-Protection-and-Ethics/index.md

 2. Types of Curses and Their Effects

-Curses can be broadly categorized into two main types: targeted curses and area-of-effect curses.
+**Curses can be broadly categorized into two main types**: targeted curses and area-of-effect curses.
 Targeted curses are directed towards specific individuals; area-of-effect curses focus on a given location or a multitude of subjects.

 a) Illness Curse: This type of curse can cause sudden and unexplained sickness in the targeted individual, often leading to chronic illness or even death if not treated or reversed.